petrtsv/HSEDuck/Readme.md

 5. `/sell ID FB 1`
 6. `/my_portfolios` — to see the result again

+### Competitive mode

+The bot has an option for creating _contests_.
+After joining a contest, user receives a special portfolio, connected to it.

+The total cost of this portfolio is your result: you can see a leaderboard, containing results of all users, joined the same contest.

+When creating a contest, owner chooses name and duration: after given amount of hours it is forbidden to perform any operation on connected portfolios.

+Here are the commands for the competitive mode:

+`/new_contest NAME HOURS` — creates a new contest with given name (note: name can only be _one word_), lasting for the given amount of hours

+`/my_contests` — prints full information about all contests you have joined

+`/join CONTEST_ID` — join the contest with given id

 ## Manual deployment

 To deploy the application on your own you have to: